darkwizard242/sys-mon/README.md

 ### 2.2.
 Changes to emailsvarslist.py
 This file is located on the root of **alerts** package (hierarchy is: sys-mon/alerts/emailvarslist.py).
 It basically contains all the variables and their corresponding values that are used/inherited throughout the **email** modules which reside within the **email** package.
 Variables and values were stored into this particular file for the purpose of "ease of use", which means that the user can simply change the corresponding variable's value without having to go through the whole code.

 **PLEASE NOTE** that the current email support is with gmail (Google Mail) only.
-Connection is secure over SSL.
+Connection is secure over SSL (**Secure Socket Layer**).
 You will need to set Allow less secure apps: OFF to Allowed on https://myaccount.google.com/lesssecureapps?pli=1 for sys-mon utility to connect with gmail and send emails.
 If you do not need the email functionality enabled.
 Simply comment the following two lines of code from `sysmonitoring.py` (resides on the root of **sys-mon**).

 Disabling email functionality (sysmonitoring.py)